tomjefferys/tift/docs/filestructure.md

 This contains two YAML documents separated by a `---`.
 They both describe entities.  `northRoom` is a location, and `ball` is an item.

-YAML has nice syntax for multiline strings, alowing for long descriptions
+YAML has nice syntax for multiline strings, allowing for long descriptions
 ```yaml
 ---
 room: northRoom